By Aaron Gratch, Winemaker at Cellar Beast Winehouse

 Understanding the Grape

-• Thick skins create high tannin content and deep color.
+- Thick Skins: Lead to high tannin content and deep color.

 Cabernet Sauvignon Taste Profile